How To Improve Charge Capture For Your Surgical Practice

 Adding technology to the system is helpful since automating processes can drastically curtail errors, and strengthen the quality of submitted claims.
 But, incorporating more systems to automate the claims and billing process is only part of the equation.
-Many EHR systems offer plug-ins or add-on tools to assist with billing and coding, but there’s never a guarantee that the information will end up in the right place.
+Many EHR systems offer plug-ins or add-on tools to assist with billing and coding for clinical visits, but capturing surgical charges is more complex and not supported.

 The answer to such medical claim debacles?
 Introduce a prescribed, tech-driven workflow that makes it clear to every department and individual involved exactly what they need to do at each stage in the process.

 According to the American Academy of Family Physicians, the medical claim denial rate is 5-10%.
 For many surgical practices, receiving a claim denial is a regular occurrence.
 While 90% of denials are avoidable, only 66% are recoverable.
 Denied claims cost, on average, $118 per claim to recover the money lost.
-Across the United States, $9 billion is spent alone on the administrative costs associated with recovering the lost revenue from denied claims.
+For practices that have high rates of denied claims, such as 35%, could cost up to $20 billion in delayed or lost reimbursement.

 HIPAA is not the only compliance framework medical practices must worry about.
 There is also the False Claims Act, the Clinical Laboratory Improvement Amendments, the Stark Law and others.
 Overseeing everything is The Office of Inspector General (OIG), which has strict rules for how medical institutions must comply with such policies.

 Medical billing compliance is designed to prevent fraud.
 And just like fraud in any industry, this crime can carry a hefty fine.